blueturtleai/gimp-stable-diffusion/README.md

 3. Restart GIMP.
 You should now see the new menu "AI".
 If you don't see this, something went wrong.
 The menu has one item "Stable img2img".
 This item can't currently be selected.
 This only works, when you opened an image before.
 More about this, when the server is running.

-### Stablediffusion server
+### Stable-Diffusion server
 #### Prerequisits
 You need a Google account, an account on ngrok.com and on huggingface.co.
 Google is needed for running a colab server, ngrok for exposing an external IP and huggingface for downloading the model file.
 Details follow below.

 #### Model file
-The model file includes all the data which is needed for stablediffusion to generate the images.
+The model file includes all the data which is needed for stable-diffusion to generate the images.
 1. Create an account on https://huggingface.co.

 2. Nagivate here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original and agree to the shown agreement.